 The visual arts program partners with teachers across the school community to develop project based learning opportunities.
 Our projects develop an authentic extension of the classroom environment and reflect curriculum benchmarks and goals.
 In the lower school we meet with classroom teachers to discuss highlights of the curriculum, to help to influence year long explorations of core concepts, and shape individual projects done in the art room.
 The middle school art curriculum is heavily influenced by current topics, as well as state standards, to prepare students for further visual art explorations in high school.

-Aspen has been able to broaden its arts offerings to include studio based classes as well as STEAM integration classes co-taught by myself and the science teacher.
+Aspen has been able to broaden its arts offerings to include studio based classes as well as STEAM integration classes.
 As well as Digital Art, where students develop or sharpen their skills in Adobe Cloud software while also discovering new avenues of self-expression.

 Octavia has taught art in several different capacities throughout her career with ages 1-95.
 She loves that at Aspen, our students have many opportunities to explore their identities, which can be as broad as they want it to be.
 Outside of work, she likes to create art of her own and enjoys the outdoors with her family.
 She is currently working on a trapeze act while camping with her husband.